 Some properties are well suited for producing solar energy, with ample sunshine, high electricity rates, and an ideal local climate.
 Unfortunately, other homes are heavily shaded and are in a cloudy climate.
 Therefore, certain solar systems pay for themselves in savings in several years, while others can take a couple of decades.
+Therefore, a sun number or solar score is helpful in determining which homes are best suited for solar panels,

 The sun score helps homeowners and solar installers evaluate which properties are best suited for solar panels.
 Calculating the sun number score of a property is an excellent way to determine its solar energy potential, taking multiple factors into account.
 For example, solar panels are a smart financial investment for homeowners with a high sun number but are less appealing when the sun number is low.